Table of Contents

 If you have sore muscles, heat your homemade rice bag and use it on the troubled part of the body.
 To heat it, you need to follow the given steps:

-- Once the time is over, remove the bag from the microwave and check if the temperature is tolerable or not.
+- Once the time is over, remove the bag from the microwave and check if the temperature is tolerable.

 If it is too hot, cool it down a little bit. - When the temperature is right for you, apply it to the spots with sore muscles (neck, shoulders, lower back, under the thighs, etc.).

-- Once all the heat is dissipated, you can reheat the rice bag in the microwave for 1 more minute and use it again.
+- Once all the heat is dissipated, you can reheat the rice bag in the microwave for one more minute and use it again.

-Heated rice bags can also be used for conditions like congested chest, lower backache, and so on.
-You can even use the bags if you feel cold and need some warmth.
+Heated rice bags can also be used for conditions like congested chest, lower backache, etc. You can even use the bags if you feel cold and need warmth.

 How Long Should You Use a Rice Bag?

-Once you make a rice bag, it is meant for multiple uses, running for a couple of months.
-You should always store it in a dry place.
+Once you make a rice bag, it is meant for multiple uses, running for several months.
+It would be best if you permanently stored it in a dry place.
 Since the rice bag tends to absorb moisture from the atmosphere, molds can grow in it after a few months.
 Hence, a rice bag is suitable to be used before it develops molds.
-Also, if you use a rice bag too much, it starts releasing the smell of cooked rice.
+Also, using a rice bag too much starts releasing the smell of cooked rice.
 So it would be best if you stopped using it at that point.

 Potential Risks of Using a Rice Bag